Part of the Check 'n Go chain · locations

 Whether you need a payday loan until your next paycheck or want to leverage your car title for a larger loan amount, this Milwaukee storefront can help.
 Call 414-536-1111 to discuss your financial needs, ask about current rates, and find out what documents you'll need to bring.
 The staff can explain the application process and get you answers without the wait times of larger banks.

-If you live or work on Milwaukee's North Side and need fast cash, the Check `n Go at 4847 N 76th Street is convenient and straightforward.
+If you live or work on Milwaukee's North Side and are researching short-term cash access, the Check `n Go at 4847 N 76th Street is convenient and straightforward.
 Bring your state ID, a recent pay stub, and your vehicle title if applying for a title loan.
 Visit during posted hours—the WI location is ready to help residents find solutions when they need them most.

 Services & Features